What Is 360 Degree Feedback? Finding Leadership Blind Spots

 External stakeholders (clients or partners)

 Individuals who participate in 360 feedback surveys report benefits from both quantitative, scaled data, and qualitative, open-ended comment responses.
 The quantitative data enables easy comparisons between the subject’s self-rating versus the ratings of others on relevant dimensions, while the qualitative feedback provides context and detail.
 Comment questions also provide an opportunity for raters to explain why they provided the ratings they did.
-The focus is less about a score and more about the subject getting feedback they can understand and apply.
+Participants gain the most from 360 feedback when the results translate into specific behavioral changes rather than a performance scorecard.

 What challenges come with 360-degree feedback surveys?

-Surveys with a 360-degree feedback design are subjective by design, focusing on observable workplace behaviors and competencies rather than hard metrics.
-Despite this, a well-crafted assessment offers a valid snapshot of how others experience the participant; even conflicting views create space for reflection and growth.
-One strategy is to focus on observable attributes; rather than asking about a subject’s priorities, values, motives, or beliefs, the 360 should focus on the individual’s behaviors.
-For example, to measure integrity, asking raters if the individual keeps commitments is a more clear-cut measure than asking if they have a clear set of values.
+Surveys with a 360-degree feedback design are subjective by nature, focusing on observable workplace behaviors and competencies rather than hard metrics.
+Despite this, a well-crafted assessment offers a valid snapshot of how others experience the participant, and even conflicting views create space for reflection and growth.

 Why include self-assessments in 360-degree feedback surveys?